microshare/microshare.github.io/docs/0.1/getting-started/facts-guide.md

   }
 ]
 {% endhighlight %}
-Or you can do a count of how many records there are for each of region:
+Or you can do a count of how many records there are for each of the regions:
 {% highlight JSON %}
     "$group": {
       "_id": "$data.region",